Natural Health Products

 Non-traditional solutions to help boost your health and wellness.

 Black horehound is a perennial plant that is widely distributed in Europe, Asia, and eastern United States.
 The part of the plant that grows above ground is typically used to make the natural health product.

 Ballota nigra L. (Lamiaceae)

 How is this product usually used?

-Black horehound is available as aerialaerialplant parts appearing above ground parts (i.e., flowering tops and dried leaves).
-It is taken by mouth in different forms including dry powders, infusioninfusionthe process of steeping or soaking plant material in hot or cold water to isolate its active ingredients, tincturetincturea desired active ingredient that is extracted from alcoholic solutions, and liquid extractextractto get, separate, or isolate a desired active ingredients.
+Black horehound is available as aerial parts (i.e., flowering tops and dried leaves).
+It is taken by mouth in different forms including dry powders, infusions, tinctures, and liquid extracts.
 The adult dose of black horehound ranges from 0.3 g to 12 g per day of dried herb tops.
 The dose is dependent on each formulation.